Last updated on July 22nd, 2018

 - rodeo contestants (e.g., bronco-riders, steer-ropers, barrel racers).

 Of course, in addition to meeting the above sample activities, the performing artists must also be part of a foreign production or group, or be a guest artist in a Canadian production or group, performing a time-limited engagement.
 As well, they cannot be in an employment relationship with the organization in Canada that is contracting for their services.
-The Citizenship and Immigration Canada (“CIC“) website, states that a “time-limited engagement” would typically be two weeks or less, however, it also states that a longer duration is possible.
-In the case described at the start of this post, CIC determined that the three-month contract that the opera singer had constituted a time-limited engagement.
-The CIC website does explicitly state, however, that a foreign national who rehearses and performs with a Canadian orchestra for an entire season needs a work permit.
+The Immigration, Refugees and Citizenship Canada (“IRCC“) website, states that a “time-limited engagement” would typically be two weeks or less, however, it also states that a longer duration is possible.
+In the case described at the start of this post, IRCC determined that the three-month contract that the opera singer had constituted a time-limited engagement.
+The IRCC website does explicitly state, however, that a foreign national who rehearses and performs with a Canadian orchestra for an entire season needs a work permit.

 A Note on Bars